chmllr/wikizen/Roadmap.md

 ## Commercial Features

-Only if **enough users** show interest, the following features could be provided for very small monthly fee:
+Only if **enough users** show interest, the following features could be provided for a very small monthly fee:

 - Mobile apps
 - Embedded pictures